General Terms and Conditions of Supplyas at January 1st, 2011 Viking Netherlands BV

 This Agreement is governed by Dutch law.
 All disputes arising from this contract are to be brought before the competent court in Roermond (The Netherlands).
 If one of the parties considers that there is a dispute and wishes to bring this before the court then this must be notified to the other party in writing.
 In this case the opposing party shall have the right for a period of one month to opt for the dispute to be settled by a legally competent civil court.

-Office Depot B.V. - Chamber of Commerce Venlo (The Netherlands) Nr.
-05047775 - VAT Nr.
-NL008280034B01 Our General Terms and Conditions of Purchase and Supply are registered with the Chamber of Commerce Limburg, The Netherlands
+Viking Netherlands BV - Chamber of Commerce Venlo (The Netherlands) Nr.
+76138151 - VAT Nr.
+NL860520754B01 Our General Terms and Conditions of Purchase and Supply are registered with the Chamber of Commerce Limburg, The Netherlands